 - Westchester County Airport/White Plains Airport

-If you prefer to stay outside of the Hudson Valley, it is easy enough to travel to many parts of the Hudson Valley using the railroad.
+If you prefer to stay outside of the Hudson Valley, it is easy enough to travel to many parts of the Hudson Valley using the railroad system or a car.

 Now, if you plan to travel from NYC to the Upper Hudson Valley Region (Hudson, Albany, Rhinecliff), then Amtrak is your best bet.
 I suggest you purchase your ticket in advance in order to get the best deal.

 Taking a drive to visit different areas of the Hudson Valley may be one of the best ways to enjoy the scenery, countryside, towns and cities.

 There are several major highways in and out of the Hudson Valley.